 Decisions about diagnosis are made using the reasonable satisfaction standard of proof.
 They are based on advice from suitably qualified medical practitioners.

 SOP definitions vary in nature with the type of injury or disease that the SOP is about.
 Some are simple and straightforward.
-Some contain multiple criteria, or thresholds that must be reached, or a list of excluded conditions.
+Some contain multiple criteria, or thresholds, or list excluded conditions.
 Many require clinical manifestations (symptoms or signs) to be present, but some do not.

 A SOP definition may or may not include the ICD codes (ICD-10-AM – the International Classification of Diseases, 10th revision, Australian Modification) that the SOP attracts.
 When they are included their purpose is to assist decision makers when using Departmental computer-based decision systems, which are ICD code driven.

 SOPs are classified and organised in a different way to the ICD code system.
 ICD codes don’t always neatly fit and correspond with the disease or injury that a SOP is about.
 ICD codes may not be included as part of the SOP definition if there is conflict or inconsistency between the codes and the words of the definition.

 The words of a SOP definition determine whether a SOP applies, not the ICD codes.